ripter/GitHubGameOff/2018/src/random.md

 Unlike physical weapons that are ineffective or dodge-able and specific ranges, energy weapons always hit with a target lock.
 Energy weapons do loser power over distance.

+Laser weapons work on a scale, Heaver lasers are able to use larger amounts of power to generate more heat in the target, while light lasers take less power, but provide little heat.

+### Hardpoints
+How many weapons can a mech hold?
+How many heatsinks?
+Every Weapon or Equipment that can be mounted on a mech is also half a heatsink!
+The downside is that when two heatsinks are destroyed, so is the thing the heatsinks are attached to are also destoyed.
+Hardpoints are fixed by the frame, weight, and size of the mech.

+### Weapons
 * Long Range Weapons:
   * Physical: Missiles, Gauss Rifle
   * Energy: Particle Projector